 In or own time, we are in the midst of a different form of the very same downgrade.
-This downgrade is made up of all those forms of seeker-sensitive and emergent approaches to Christianity.
+This downgrade is made up of all those forms of seeker-sensitive and new evangelism approaches to Christianity.
 This is so because they are contaminated with the very same disease, which is pragmatism.
-I suggest that each one reading this take the time to listen to this interview by Chris Rosebrough with Doug Pagitt who is an integral part of what has become Emergent Christianity.
-As I listened to the interview I was somewhat surprised at how personable and “nice” Pagitt really is, but it doesn’t take very long in the interview to see the “assumptions” made at the beginning of this movement which lead to what we have now.
-Those assumptions, of course, are all wrapped around changing how church is done from a “marketing” perspective, which is nothing more than pragmatism instead of ministering before God by faith.
+This pragmatism begins with basic assumptions.
+Those assumptions, of course, are all wrapped around changing how church is done from a “marketing” perspective, which is nothing more than works righteousness instead of ministering before God by faith.

-This approach to ministry is the fruit of unbelief, απιστια.
-This Greek word, “apistia,” speaks of unfaithfulness and unbelief in the power of Christ Jesus.
-There are some very religious people who walk through each day and even minister completely in their απιστια, that is, their unbelief, instead of walking and ministering in humble submission to Christ in self-denial with a crucified life.
-They are depending on their own efforts or the efforts of their groups to be the effective framework that will ensure the success of their ministries. Απιστια can be found in the following passages in the New Testament in both positive and negative contexts: Matthew 13:58, Matthew 17:20, Mark 6:6, Mark 9:24, Mark 16:14, Romans 3:3, Romans 4:20, Romans 11:20, Romans 11:23, 1 Timothy 1:13, Hebrews 3:12, and Hebrews 3:19.
+This approach to ministry is the fruit of unbelief, ἀπιστία (apistia).
+This Greek noun, ἀπιστία, speaks of unfaithfulness and unbelief in the power of Christ Jesus.
+There are some very religious people who walk through each day and even minister completely in their ἀπιστία, that is, their unbelief, instead of walking and ministering in humble submission to Christ in self-denial with a crucified life.
+They are depending on their own efforts or the efforts of their groups to be the effective framework that will ensure the success of their ministries. Απιστία can be found in the following passages in the New Testament in both positive and negative contexts: Matthew 13:58, Matthew 17:20, Mark 6:6, Mark 9:24, Mark 16:14, Romans 3:3, Romans 4:20, Romans 11:20, Romans 11:23, 1 Timothy 1:13, Hebrews 3:12, and Hebrews 3:19.

 Carefully read the passage I placed at the top of this post, Luke 17:1-6.
 What was the emphasis from our Lord to His disciples that would enable them to obediently forgive those who had wronged them?
-It is faith, πίστις, or “pistis.”
+It is faith, πίστις (pistis).
 This is belief, trust, and assurance in the truth given to us from God.
 It is a believing of God and then walking within that belief in trust and obedience.
 This is powerful stuff.

 In Matthew 17:14-20, we are given a short account of a healing by our Lord of a boy with a demon.
 Here is the entire passage.

-And when they came to the crowd, a man came up to him and, kneeling before him, said, “Lord, have mercy on my son, for he is an epileptic and he suffers terribly.
-For often he falls into the fire, and often into the water.
-And I brought him to your disciples, and they could not heal him.”
-And Jesus answered, “O faithless and twisted generation, how long am I to be with you?
-How long am I to bear with you?
-Bring him here to me.”
-And Jesus rebuked the demon, and it came out of him, and the boy was healed instantly.
-Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
-He said to them, “Because of your little faith.
-For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move, and nothing will be impossible for you.”
-(Matthew 17:14-20 ESV)
+14 When they came to the crowd, a man came up to Jesus, falling on his knees before Him and saying, 15 “Lord, have mercy on my son, for he is a lunatic and is very ill; for he often falls into the fire and often into the water.
+16 I brought him to Your disciples, and they could not cure him.”
+17 And Jesus answered and said, “You unbelieving and perverted generation, how long shall I be with you?
+How long shall I put up with you?
+Bring him here to Me.”
+18 And Jesus rebuked him, and the demon came out of him, and the boy was cured at once.

 The disciples of our Lord could not cast out the demon.
 However, when He is told of it, what was His response?
-In v17, He said, “O faithless and twisted generation, how long am I to be with you?
-How long am I to bear with you?
-Bring him here to me.”
-Here is our Lord’s response in Greek: “ω γενεα απιστος και διεστραμμενη εως ποτε μεθ υμων εσομαι εως ποτε ανεξομαι υμων φερετε μοι αυτον ωδε” The word translated in the English as “faithless” is απιστος, which is related to απιστια.
+In v17, He said, “You unbelieving and perverted generation, how long shall I be with you?
+How long shall I put up with you?
+Bring him here to Me.”
+Here is our Lord’s response in Greek, “ὦ γενεὰ ἄπιστος καὶ διεστραμμένη, ἕως πότε μεθʼ ὑμῶν ἔσομαι; ἕως πότε ἀνέξομαι ὑμῶν; φέρετέ μοι αὐτὸν ὧδε.”
+The word translated in the NASB as “unbelieving” is ἄπιστος, which is related to ἀπιστία.
 The latter is faithlessness or uncertainty, distrust, or unbelief, while the former is a description of those who are not worthy of confidence.
 They are untrustworthy and this could mean that they are unbelievers.
 Who is our Lord referring to here?
-Notice that the phrase says, “ω γενεα απιστος και διεστραμμενη,” which literally says, “O generation untruthful and having been perverted…” The majority of the people who witnessed our Lord’s mighty works and listened to His incredible teaching did not place their faith in Him as their Messiah.
-The word διεστραμμενη describes people who have a distorted perception of Jesus, the truth about Him, and what it really means to be His disciple.
+Notice that the phrase says, “ὦ γενεὰ ἄπιστος καὶ διεστραμμένη,” which literally says, “O generation untruthful and having been perverted…” The majority of the people who witnessed our Lord’s mighty works and listened to His incredible teaching did not place their faith in Him as their Messiah.
+The word διεστραμμένη describes people who have a distorted perception of Jesus, the truth about Him, and what it really means to be His disciple.

 Of course, Jesus took the boy, rebuked the demon and it left instantly.
 The disciples privately came to Him to ask why He could do that and they could not.
-He responded in v20, “Because of your little faith.
-For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move, and nothing will be impossible for you.”
-Here is His response in Greek, “δια την ολιγοπιστιαν υμων αμην γαρ λεγω υμιν εαν εχητε πιστιν ως κοκκον σιναπεως ερειτε τω ορει τουτω μεταβα ενθεν εκει και μεταβησεται και ουδεν αδυνατησει υμιν.”
-That little word δια, “through,” is vital to our understanding of the faith principle.
+He responded in v20, “Because of the littleness of your faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you.”
+Here is His response in Greek, “διὰ τὴν ὀλιγοπιστίαν ὑμῶν· ἀμὴν γὰρ λέγω ὑμῖν, ἐὰν ἔχητε πίστιν ὡς κόκκον σινάπεως, ἐρεῖτε τῷ ὄρει τούτῳ· μετάβα ἔνθεν ἐκεῖ, καὶ μεταβήσεται· καὶ οὐδὲν ἀδυνατήσει ὑμῖν.”
+That little word διὰ, “because of,” is vital to our understanding of the faith principle.
 It is a primary preposition that denotes the channel of an act.
-That is why it is translated in this passage as “because” in most translations.
+That is why it is translated in this passage as “because of” in most translations.
 There is a cause and effect for these men’s inability to cast out the demon.
-It is their ολιγοπιστιαν, “oligopistian,” their “little faith.”
-Some Greek manuscripts have a different word here, which is form of the word απιστια, which would make the rendering, “because of your unbelief.”
+It is their ὀλιγοπιστίαν (oligopistian), their “little faith.”
+Some Greek manuscripts have a different word here, which is form of the word ἀπιστία, which would make the rendering, “because of your unbelief.”
 In any case, our Lord is not saying these men have no faith, but that their faith is weak instead of strong.
 They were immature in their faith.
 They were focused temporally rather than eternally.
 They looked at the temporal as the true reality instead of it just being the preparation for them to be in eternity.

-So we are always of good courage.
-We know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.
-(2 Corinthians 5:6-7 ESV)
+6 Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord— 7 for we walk by faith, not by sight— 2 Corinthians 5:6-7 (NASB)

 To walk by faith is to have faith that is real and definite.
 It is based in hearing and believing God.
 It is looking at His truth, believing it, and obeying Him instead of looking at the temporal and responding pragmatically.
 Walking by faith is not blind faith for it is based on belief in one who never lies and all He does and says is based in His Truth.
 To walk by sight is to do the opposite.
 It is to walk through each day or minister with a temporal focus.
 Those who do this are in unbelief for they discount the truth, God’s Word, and operate pragmatically in all things.
 Which are you my brothers and sisters?